 Are you planning on selling a condo in Palm Beach Florida?
 Are you overwhelmed with everything you need to get done in preparation?
-Well have no fear, Scott Gordon Realty is here!
+Well have no fear, The Scott Gordon Group is here!

 Selling a Condo – 1.
 Find a Real Estate Agent

 You need someone you can trust to help you sell a condo.
 Ask friends or family if they can refer you to one.
 If not, go online and search, read reviews, interview a few and pick one that gives you a good vibe.
 It’s important to choose one that you trust.
 After all, they’ll be helping you to sell your place and get a cut of the sale.
 Not all real estate agents are created equal.
 Your one who is knowledgeable about the market.
 They are going to help guide you in a lot of aspects involved in selling your condo.

 You never really get a second chance at a first impression, because well, that opportunity has already passed.
 You want to set a positive tone for the tour and good expectations.
 Make sure there aren’t any chips in the paint or unnecessary clutter in the entrance.
 If you have a garden bed, make sure it’s weeded, has fresh dirt and plants are pruned.

 Selling a Condo – Quick Fixes